innolitics/n2y/README.md

 - Make it so that plugins and other configuration can be set for only a sub-set of the exported pages, that way multiple configurations can be applied in a single export
-- Make page and database mentions more efficient; fix bug related to circular references with page mentions
-- Fix pagination bug that occurred with databases with more than 100 pages

 ## Changelog

 ### v0.4.2